Prehistoric Animals (Panini, review part 1)

 parasaurolophus panini

 Number 12 is Dimetrodon.
 I never realised this figure existed as a kid because it is missing from the group photograph on the rear cover of the album (see above).
 It must’ve been hiding behind a tree.
 DTF member Roselaar was kindly able to equip me with one so I could finally complete my collection, 25 years after initiating it.
-The Dimetrodon has long and widely sprawling legs, and a generic head that looks noting like a Dimetrodon.
+The Dimetrodon has long and widely sprawling legs, and a generic head that looks nothing like a Dimetrodon.
 This toy looks more like those lizards with frills and spikes glued onto them in old dinosaur movies.
 This figure doesn’t seem to be inspired by any paleoart I recognise.

 dimetrodon panini